garbados/zine/static/txt/ten_eyed_telescope.md

 they are clones of elder things, cuttings from branches and ejected limbs. someday, our ten-eyed telescope will drop a tentacle to the ground, where it will dream a life all its own, and join the planetsong with its own voice.

-i spend my nights dreaming with them colonthree emoticon
+i spend my nights dreaming with them :3